 This Annual Report on Form 10-K includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 This Act provides a "safe harbor" for forward-looking statements to encourage companies to provide prospective information about themselves as long as they identify these statements as forward-looking and provide meaningful cautionary statements identifying important factors that could cause actual results to differ from the projected results.
-All statements other than statements of historical fact made in this Annual Report on Form 10-K are forwardlooking.
-In particular, statements herein regarding economic outlook, industry prospects and trends; future results of operations or financial position; future spending; breakeven revenue point; expected market growth; market acceptance of our newly introduced or upgraded products or services; development, introduction and shipment of new products or services; changing foreign operations; and any other guidance on future periods are forward-looking statements.
-Forwardlooking statements reflect management's current expectations and are inherently uncertain.
+All statements other than statements of historical fact made in this Annual Report on Form 10-K are forward-looking.
+In particular, statements herein regarding economic outlook, industry prospects and trends; industry partnerships; future results of operations or financial position; future spending; breakeven revenue point; expected market growth; market acceptance of our newly introduced or upgraded products or services; the sufficiency of our cash to fund future operations and capital requirements; development, introduction and shipment of new products or services; changing foreign operations; and any other guidance on future periods are forward-looking statements.
+Forward-looking statements reflect management's current expectations and are inherently uncertain.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, achievements, or other future events.
 Moreover, neither Data I/O nor anyone else assumes responsibility for the accuracy and completeness of these forward-looking statements.
 We are under no duty to update any of these forward-looking statements after the date of this Annual Report.
 The Reader should not place undue reliance on these forward-looking statements.
-The following discussions and the section entitled "Risk Factors - Cautionary Factors That May Affect Future Results" describes some, but not all, of the factors that could cause these differences.
+The following discussions and the section entitled "Risk Factors -Cautionary Factors That May Affect Future Results" describes some, but not all, of the factors that could cause these differences.